spotlightpa/poor-richard/content/news/2024-07-22-SPLBUD24EVENT.md

 For more insight on the spending plan, Spotlight PA’s Capitol reporter Stephen Caruso is hosting a live panel.

-Join him on Thursday, July 25 from 6-7 p.m. on Zoom for a discussion on the major components of the budget, the politics that shaped the deal, and what was left on the cutting room floor.
+Spotlight PA held a free panel discussion on the major components of the budget, the politics that shaped the deal, and what was left on the cutting room floor.

-<strong>Our panelists include:</strong>
+<strong>Our panelists were:</strong>

 - <strong>Stephen Caruso,</strong> Capitol reporter, Spotlight PA